AmericanGeezus/TeamsFunctions/docs/Get-AzureAdAdminRole.md

 ### -Type
 Optional.
-Switches query to Active (Default) or Eligible Admin Roles Eligibility can only be queried with Module AzureAdPreview installed
+Switches query to All (Default), Eligible or Active Admin Roles This requires the Module AzureAdPreview installed

 ```yaml
 Type: String